askmike/gekko/docs/installation/installing_gekko.md

 ## Downloading Gekko

-The recommanded way of downloading Gekko is by using git.
+The recommended way of downloading Gekko is by using git.
 This makes keeping Gekko up to date a lot easier.
 Run this in a terminal:

     git clone git://github.com/askmike/gekko.git -b stable
     cd gekko